open-revolution/research/imed/proposals-summary.md

 <u>Access:</u> GHIF has no bearing on the price or distribution of drugs.
 <u>Innovation:</u> Incentives are linked to potential impact, and so are partially linked to health impact itself.
 <u>Efficiency:</u> GHIF is a market-based funding mechanism.

+> What does market-based mean here?
+I wonder if we need to get more precise somehow. [name=Rufus Pollock]

 <u>Governability:</u> GHIF does not require a particularly complex governance structure.
 It is subject to the problem of selection.
 <u>Political Feasibility:</u> GHIF is supported by a range of governments and funders, and has the potential to attract funding that would otherwise not have been available.